docker/cli/docs/deprecated.md

 | Removed    | [`--api-enable-cors` flag on `dockerd`](#--api-enable-cors-flag-on-dockerd)                                                        | v1.6       | v17.09 |
 | Removed    | [`--run` flag on `docker commit`](#--run-flag-on-docker-commit)                                                                    | v0.10      | v1.13  |
 | Removed    | [Three arguments form in `docker import`](#three-arguments-form-in-docker-import)                                                  | v0.6.7     | v1.12  |

+### Logentries logging driver

+**Target For Removal In Release: v25.0**

+The logentries service SaaS was shut down on November 15, 2022, rendering this logging driver non-functional.
+Users should no longer use this logging driver, and the driver will be removed in Docker 25.0.

 ### OOM-score adjust for the daemon